fourstix/Elfos-video/README.md

   * video.hex - Hex file assembled for video source.
   * **/bin/video/mem/** -- Binary files assembled from the source files with the video routines located in memory.
 These files can be loaded into the Elf/OS file system using the xr or xrb command.
   * **/bin/video/rom/** -- Binary files assembled from the source files with the video routines located in ROM.
 These files can be loaded into the Elf/OS file system using the xr or xrb command.
+* **/bin/bas/** -- Binary files compiled with the Basic/02 compiler for Elf-video API routines located in ROM.
+  * **DrawStars.asm** - Basic/02 16-bit program that uses the Elfos-video API in ROM to draw random dots on the display.
+Use the DrawStars.bat batch file to compile the program.
+  * **DrawSine.asm** - Basic/02 32-bit program that uses the Elfos-video API in ROM to draw a sine wave on the display.
+Use the DrawSine.bat batch file to compile the program.
+  * **DrawStars.asm** - Basic/02 32-bit program that uses the Elfos-video API in ROM to draw a circle on the display.
+Use the DrawCircle.bat batch file to compile the program.
 * **/bin/pev2_rom/**  -- Pico/Elf v2 Runtime ROM with video routines.
   * runtime+video.hex - Hex file for Pico/Elf v2 Runtime with assembled video routines added at address 9D00H.
 * **/bin/stg_rom/**  -- Spare Time Gizmos v1.10 ROM with video routines.